jceresearch/pydit/README.md

 Pydit attempts to standardise several checks and cleanup routines with the specific internal audit test use case in mind.
 Btw, Pydit takes a lot of inspiration (and code) from Pyjanitor, an awesome library!

-These are the main design principles:
+These are the main design principles and highlights:

 - no method chaining, in interest of source code readability.